 AECOM’s aviation design experts are designing a new pier at Amsterdam Airport Schiphol as part of plans to increase capacity at the airport.
 This multidisciplinary project will strengthen Schiphol’s position as Europe’s main aviation hub.

 We delivered a comprehensive masterplan of the development together with local architectural partners Cepezed.
-Our work also involves the preliminary, final and technical design stages, taking the project through to construction tendering and the supervision through the construction phase.
+Our work also involves the preliminary, final and technical design stages, taking the project through to construction tendering.

 The pier will handle three passenger categories, Schengen, non-Schengen and non-Schengen from non-secure destinations.
 It will connect to a new terminal development, and increase the airport’s passenger capacity by 14 million passengers per year.